MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/github/structure.md

 ---
+title: Project structure
-description: How to structure your GH repo
+description: How to structure your repo with docs and directories specific to GitHub
 ---
-# Project structure

 ## Issue templates